Uncategorized Archives - Page 3 of 25 - AACS Counseling

 • Pipeline workers

-Whether employer-referred or self-referred, we can help.
+Whether you are employer-referred or self-referred, we can help.

-Myth: I can switch employers to avoid SAP
+Myth 1: I can switch employers to avoid SAP

 ❌ False.
 Only DOT-qualified SAPs are authorized.

-Myth: Rehab is always required
+Myth 3: Rehab is always required

 ❌ False.
 SAP recommendations are individualized.

-• Follow-up evaluation: 30–45 minutes
+• Follow-up SAP evaluation: Immediately after completion

 Yes.
 All services are: